Infected Belly Button Piercings: Symptoms & Treatment

 Making sure you use high-quality jewelry is one of the best ways to prevent future infections.
 Low-quality jewelry is often made of cheap materials.
 Cheap metals, besides causing allergic reactions, can easily break.
 Keeping the jewelry clean once you’re able to remove it is also a huge preventative measure.

 When jewelry breaks while you’re wearing it, you can get scratched or punctured.
 That little injury will cause some pain and it gives you a greater risk of getting an infection than healthy skin does.

-When you’re on a tight budget, it can be tempting to trade your friend for their belly bling for the night so you can freshen up your look.
-But wearing someone else’s belly button jewelry is a really bad idea and it can lead to infection.
+When you’re on a tight budget, it can be tempting to trade belly bling with your friend for the night so you can freshen up your look.
+However, wearing someone else’s belly button jewelry is a really bad idea and it can lead to infection.

 While no one can stop you from wearing used jewelry, you need to be aware that you could be spending a lot more in the long run on treatment for your new infection.

-While dealing with the infection can be a major bummer, it’s important to keep in mind that if you keep following instructions, your infection will get better, and healing times will improve.
+While dealing with the infection can be a major downer, it’s important to keep in mind that if you follow the instruction provided, your infection will get better, and healing times will improve.

 In the future, you’ll be better prepared.
 You’ll know exactly what you have to do to avoid getting a belly button piercing infection, and before long, your beautiful navel will be healed up and ready to show off.